Sign up for this email series:

 Many members report success with tar products.
 “T/Gel shampoo really helps with itching.
 I've used it for months now and it cut down my psoriasis by at least half,” said one member.
 Shampoos, however, don’t work for everyone.
 “Two different medicated shampoos I’ve used help the itch, but burn the scalp — and the itch comes back after hair is dry,” said another member.

-Topical corticosteroids, the first-line prescription treatment for moderate-to-severe scalp psoriasis in children and adults, come in lotions, gels, sprays, or shampoos that more easily penetrate hairy areas.
-Because steroids can cause skin thinning, they’re only used for two to four weeks.
+Topical corticosteroids, the first-line prescription treatment for moderate to severe scalp psoriasis in children and adults, come in lotions, gels, sprays, or shampoos that more easily penetrate hairy areas.
+Because steroids can cause skin thinning, they’re only used for two to four weeks before a break is needed.

-For severe cases, dermatologists often prescribe shampoos containing Clobetasol Propionate.
+For severe cases, dermatologists often prescribe shampoos containing clobetasol propionate.
 Studies show these products to be highly effective and safe for daily use up to four weeks, and weekly for maintenance.
+A scalp oil containing a topical steroid can also be used one or two times a week before shampooing.

 Other treatment options include corticosteroid injections into the scalp and phototherapy with hand-held excimer laser devices that reach hard-to-treat areas.